EinScott/Pile/README.md

 See the [Example](https://github.com/EinBurgbauer/Pile/tree/master/Example) project for further reference.

 # Platforms
-32-Bit Archetictures are not supported.
+32-Bit Architectures are not supported.
 Windows binaries are already included.
 Binaries for other platforms are missing (See ./Implementations/(any)/dist/).

 # Contributing